An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Extension to compressible flow

-While the compressible magnetic field itself is fully described by its vectorial components, the compressible analog to the scalar advection processes discussed in Section~\ref{sec:general_sc} requires a correspondingly modified renormalized second Euler potential $\beta_\mathrm{ren}\com$.
-A derivation of the explicit form of the latter is presented in Appendix~\ref{sec:appD}, allowing applications such as those presented in Figure~\ref{fig:deform_scalar} to be obtained also for compressible flow with relative ease.
-As a further example of its continuing usefulness, we note that, for constant Cartesian components $(B_{x 0}, 0, B_{z 0})$ of a planar homogeneous field, the general field line equation
+In order to extend the scalar advection processes discussed in Section~\ref{sec:general_sc} to the compressible case, a correspondingly modified renormalized second Euler potential $\beta_\mathrm{ren}\com$ is required.
+The explicit form of the latter, which is derived in Appendix~\ref{sec:appD}, allows applications such as those presented in Figure~\ref{fig:deform_scalar} to be obtained also for compressible flow with relative ease.
+As a further example of its usefulness, we observe that, for the constant Cartesian components $(B_{x 0}, 0, B_{z 0})$ of a planar homogeneous field, the general field line equation